haskell-distributed/distributed-process/wiki/contributing.md

 Comment every top level function (particularly exported functions), and provide a type signature; use Haddock syntax in the comments.
 Comment every exported data type.
 Function example:

 {% highlight haskell %}
 -- | Send a message on a socket.
 The socket must be in a connected -- state.
 Returns the number of bytes sent.
 Applications are -- responsible for ensuring that all data has been sent. send :: Socket      -- ^ Connected socket
      -> ByteString  -- ^ Data to send
      -> IO Int      -- ^ Bytes sent
 {% endhighlight %}

-For functions the documentation should give enough information to apply the function without looking at the function's definition.
+For functions, the documentation should give enough information to apply the function without looking at the function's definition.

 ### Naming